james-hughes1/sim_denoising/README.md

 # SIM Denoising Project

 NOTE: This is the main branch.
-For snapshot releases, switch to the release branch.
+The final versions of the report and executive summary are here.

-Latest release: 1.0.
-Note that 1.0 does not contain the report or executive summary.
+For snapshot releases, switch to the release branch (latest release 1.1.)

 ## Description